 Where to next?

-If you need more information on working with Docker, check out this
+If you need more information on working with Docker, check out our guide on how

 Visit the Building applications page if you need to connect to the database programmatically.

 If you run into problems during the installation process, check out our installation troubleshooting guide to see if we have already covered the topic.
 For more information on the installation process and for additional questions, visit the Help Center page.